Explanation of the key concepts we use when we talk about Sharetribe Flex. The concepts are used in the API and throughout the documentation.

 A template of a Flex marketplace user interface.
 Sharetribe customers can customize FTW for their own marketplace, or build their own UI from scratch.
 Flex Template for Web is built with Node.js + React/Redux.

-Currently we have two different template options:
+Currently we have three different template options:

 - FTW-daily "Saunatime" - a rental marketplace with day-based bookings